hopsoft/universalid/README.md

 ## SignedGlobalID

-Options like `signing`, `purpose`, and `expiration` are some of the best things provided by SignedGlobalID.
+Options like `signing` _(to prevent tampering)_, `purpose`, and `expiration` are features provided by SignedGlobalID.
-These options _(and more)_ will eventually be folded into UniversalID, but until then you can simply cast your UniversalID to a SignedGlobalID to pick up these features.
+These features _(and more)_ will eventually be added to UniversalID, but until then... simply convert your UniversalID to a SignedGlobalID to pick up these features for UID.

 <details>
-  <summary><b>Convert a UID to/from a SignedGlobalID</b>... ▾</summary>
+  <summary><b>How to Convert a UID to/from a SignedGlobalID</b>... ▾</summary>
   <p></p>

   ```ruby